ownport/kvlite/README.rst

 Installation
 ============

 To install kvlite you just need to copy two files: kvlite.py and kvlite-cli.py.
 Second one is optional and it will be needed only if you need to have access to kvlite collections via console.
-Also kvlite-cli.p can be used as example how to use kvlite library.
+Also kvlite-cli.py can be used as example how to use kvlite library.

+If `pip <http://www.pip-installer.org/>` installed in your system, you can install kvlite via

+    pip install kvlite

 Examples of use
 ===============